Adele: Vocal Range [Singing Voice & Strengths]

 Her Vocal Tone and Colors

 One outstanding aspect of Adele’s voice is her vocal tone and colors.
-Compared to other artists like Mariah Carey or Whitney Houston, her voice doesn’t have that more comprehensive vocal ranges.
-But what exemplifies her voice is her remarkable ability to manipulate her voice color and timbre.
-This ability allows her to render exquisite expression to her voice and the lyrics she sings.
+Compared to other artists like Mariah Carey or Whitney Houston, adele’s voice voice doesn’t have that more comprehensive vocal ranges.
+But what exemplifies her voice is her remarkable ability to manipulate her vocal color and timbre.
+This ability allows her to render exquisite expression to her head voice and the lyrics she sings.

 This ability also enables her to deliver the roles that the songs portray.
 Examples include a scornful ex in the Rolling in The Deep, a repentant ex in Hello, and a brokenhearted lover in Someone Like You.